Energizers for Engagement and Inspiration

 We are all capable of the creativity we will need to succeed in the changing workplace.

-In this half day workshop, Caroline uses her nerdy humour to help you connect with your creativity, through paradigm-shifting experiences.
+In this workshop, Caroline uses her nerdy humour to help you connect with your creativity, through paradigm-shifting experiences.
 A dinner date kind of connection, not just an emoji text to your beloved creative self.
 As a researcher and veterinarian, Caroline places high importance on data and research, and has a knack for condensing complicated information into the insights that are relevant to you.

 Above all, rediscover that inner creative child, passionately curious about new challenges, to create a better world for ourselves, our family and the world.